dadalee51/esp32c6-usb2can/note.md

 On the terminal run:

-sudo slcan_attach -f -o /dev/ttyACM1
+sudo slcan_attach -f -o /dev/ttyACM0
-sudo ip link set can0 up type can bitrate 500000 candump can0
+sudo ip link set can0 up type can bitrate 1000000 candump can0

+#cansend can0 002#AF - doesnt work yet.